 - Optional: Stir in a handful of basil leaves.

-This post was originally published in November of 2017, but was republished with new photos, step by step instructions, nutrition facts, and tips March of 2020.
+This post was originally published in November of 2017, but was republished with step by step instructions, nutrition facts, and tips March of 2020 and new photos & FAQs in December 2020.